Gets the primary clipboard of the widget.

 .

-Returns the style context associated to @widget.
+Returns the style context associated to the widget.

-The returned object is guaranteed to be the same for the lifetime of @widget.
+The returned object is guaranteed to be the same for the lifetime of widget.

-Gets the contents of the tooltip for @widget.
+Gets the contents of the tooltip for the widget.

 If the tooltip has not been set using